 We are going to work together because it’s the only way I know to ease an experienced CPA into our way of working.
 JoAnne has a lot of experience already.
 We just need to work together a bit.

-If this is of interest to you, give Richard a call at 888-592-4769.
-Please note that there will only be 10 spots.
+If this is of interest to you, Contact Us Please note that there will only be 10 spots.
 Once they are taken, they are taken.